Agent Framework

 terminal | Docs scaffold, agent configs, local CLI | Interactive terminal agents only |

-full | Everything (CLI + runner + Console integration) | Full-featured setup |
+full | Runtime support plus Console integration | Full-featured setup |

 For detailed installation instructions, profile selection guidance, and post-bootstrap configuration, see Deploying IAS to a Repository.